iulianraduat/filter-material-ui/README.md

 ### 1.2.0

-- Update packages
+- Updated packages

 ### 1.3.0

-- Update packages
+- Updated packages

 ### 1.3.1

-- Update packages
+- Updated packages
 - Fixed display of the pencil button at different font sizes

 ### 2.0.0

+- Updated packages

+### 2.0.1

+- Fixed the selects to use defaultValue(s) instead of value(s)
+- Added a storybook for this component
-- Update packages
+- Updated packages